MikeXydas/ArticleCategoryClassification/README.md

 ## Running:

-After having built an environment with the `requirements.txt` installed run the `classify.py` module
+After having built an environment with the `requirements.txt` installed to run the `classify.py` module

 ## Summary of the module